sindresorhus/is/readme.md

 - `'Function'`
 - `'Object'`

-Note: It will throw if you try to feed it object-wrapped primitives, as that's a bad practice.
+Note: It will throw an error if you try to feed it object-wrapped primitives, as that's a bad practice.
 For example `new String('foo')`.

 ### is.{method}